 You can also inquire in your thank-you note if you haven't already during your in-person interview if the interviewer needs any additional details from you, and about the timeline for a hiring decision.
 Try not to repeat your first note too closely.
 If you have additional points to make, you should, but it’s fine to keep your note short and to the point if you don't have a lot to say.

-Finally, repeat your thanks for the second interview and request that the interviewing committee keep you updated on the status of their candidate search.
+Finally, repeat your thanks for the second interview and request that the interviewing committee keeps you updated on the status of their candidate search.

 Thank-You Note Samples for a Second Interview

 Here are some thank-you note examples to send after a second interview.

 Sample #1 - Thank You Letter (Text Only)